“I’m an CMO and it’s 2018. Of course I’ve read Play Bigger. Duh. Do you think I live under a rock?” — Anonymous repeat CMO

 - I love the Olay story, which opens the book and alone is worth the price of the book.
 Take an aging asset with the wrong product at the wrong price point in the wrong channel and, instead of just throwing it away, build something amazing from it.
 I love it.
 Goosebumps.

 - It’s practical and applied.
-Instead of burying you in metaphors, it asks you to answer five simple questions.
+Instead of smothering you in metaphors, it asks you to answer five simple questions.
 No pirates, no oceans, no tornados, no thunderstorms, no gorillas, no kings, no beaches.

 Those five questions: